lehtiolab/proteogenomics-analysis-workflow/README.md

 tar xvfz chromFaMasked.gz

 # Get the COSMIC database
-# CREATE AN ACCOUNT AT SANGER, SEE http://cancer.sanger.ac.uk/cosmic/help/download
-# Then SFTP login:
 sftp 'your_email_address@example.com'@sftp-cancer.sanger.ac.uk
 # Download the data (NB you may want to download other versions)
 sftp> get cosmic/grch37/cosmic/v75/CosmicMutantExport.tsv.gz